Definable discrete sets with large continuum: Introduction

+We then introduce the set of \emph{simple} conditions $\Ds\subseteq \Dt$, prove that $\Ds$ is dense in $\apo$ and at the same time \emph{continuous reading of names} for $\apo$ in \S\ref{s.continuous.reading}.
+Much of this material is in some sense implicit in \cite{baumgartner-laver,groszek}; also compare \cite{bartoszynski,miller-nykos}.
+But it seemed difficult to prove either our Ramsey theoretic result or the result about maximal discrete sets without referring to the details of a particular form of the fusion argument (see, e.g., Definition~\ref{d.galvin.witness}) which we therefore take some care to work out.

-We establish a weak connection between products and iterations of Sacks forcing in \S\ref{s.push} and prove a Ramsey theoretic result (for meager relations and such products) in \S\ref{s.mycielski}.
-Finally, we prove Theorem~\ref{t.galvin} in \S\ref{s.galvin}, in a three step argument: we show $\mathcal C$-universal sets have an auxiliary property we call \emph{$\textsf{Y}^{\apo}$ measurability}; we then show colorings of such sets can be made continuous in strong sense, and finally the theorem.
-All three steps take the form of a \emph{fusion argument}.
+We prove an auxiliary Ramsey theoretic result (for meager relations) in \S\ref{s.mycielski}.
+Finally, we prove Theorem~\ref{t.galvin} in \S\ref{s.galvin}, in a two step argument: we show $\Cantorspace$-universal sets have an auxiliary property we call $\textsf{Y}^{\apo}$-\emph{measurability}; we then show $\textsf{Y}^{\apo}$-measurable colorings can be made continuous by passing to a stronger condition.

+\S\ref{s.abs} presents an auxiliary result regarding absoluteness of $\mathbf{\Sigma}^1_3$-formulas for iterated Sacks forcing, Proposition~\ref{p.elementarity}, which we are at least not aware of being available in the literature.